Tribe-Sydney/August_Project/README.md

     And for all the 3 methods use a single route to handle all the requests differently for the user and blog

-# Documentaion

-    The documentation can be found in the link below

    # [Documentation]
-   (https://documenter.getpostman.com/view/22690167/VVBS28hu)
+   The documentation can be found in the link below (https://documenter.getpostman.com/view/22690167/VVBS28hu)

 # project members